cybersleuth2/AdversarialAI_Lab/README.md

 ## Adversarial AI Dashboard v Notebook
 This lab has an integrated testing notebook as well as a testing dashboard

  **Notebooks**: Step-by-step, interactive tutorials for learning, testing, and iterating.
-Use the Notebook when:
+Use the Notebook for:
-   - You're learning or experimenting.
+   - learning or experimenting.
-   - You want to follow each step manually.
+   - following each step manually.
-   - You’re reviewing or debugging results.
+   - reviewing or debugging results.
-   - You want fine control over attack parameters and code.
+   - fine control over attack parameters and code.

 **Dashboard**: Visual front-end for quick access, running attacks, uploading models/data.
 Use the Dashboard when:
-   - You want a simple UI for testing without coding.
+   - want a simple UI for testing without coding.
-   - You want to upload models or data and run attacks.
+   - want to upload models or data and run attacks.
-   - You’re demonstrating your lab or showing others.
-   - You want to keep everything light and unified in a browser.
+   - want to keep everything light and unified in a browser.

 ## Lab Diretory Structure